 Born in India, Zeeshan moved to the United States as a child and eventually attended Rutgers University and New Jersey Medical School.
 As he moved through the world of medicine, storytelling became an act of self-reflection.
 To take a step back and ruminate over the day’s events, the people encountered, the feelings that came and went.
 For Zeeshan, it’s a way to process life in the wards.

 Why is storytelling important?

 “It’s the group experience,” Zeeshan explains.
 “The feeling that you are not alone.”

 Zeeshan began sharing stories in forums like The Moth.
 Even with a small group of friends around a table, people can swap experiences, share thoughts, insights and opinions.
 Listening makes someone feel heard.

 People often put up a facade, or they think everyone has their life together.
 “In reality,” Zeeshan says, “we’re human.”
 We can get sad, happy, confused and everything in between.
 When people tell a story, they can be vulnerable.
 “Insides are unveiled,” Zeeshan explains.

 Storytelling is also a way to combat burnout.
 Medicine is not the easiest job, and medical school can be tough at times, with its unique challenges and pressures (self-imposed, familial or societal).
 Burnout is real.
 We may be consumed by work or may feel burdened by the load.
 Our own compassion may even start to chip away as the years go by.

 In 2008, a survey study published in the Annals of Internal Medicine reported that 49.6% of medical students experienced burnout.
-This can persist in residency and beyond: from 2011-2014, the rate of burnout among physicians in the U.S. had increased.
+This can persist in residency and beyond: from 2011 to 2014, the rate of burnout among physicians in the United States had increased.